jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-7.md

 “Why not?”
 Torres asked.

 Before Paris could think of a good answer, the rocket ship control room juddered.
-Was it the program?
+Was it the programme?
 Paris didn’t think so.

 Over the shipwide comm system, Lieutenant Commander Tuvok’s voice made the announcement.
 “Red alert.
 All hands, report to battlestations.”